kcoley/usdz_test_models/README.md

 This tool is a command-line Python script which converts glTF 2.0 models to USD, with the goal being simple pipeline conversion from glTF to usdz using Pixar's `usdzip` or Apple's `usdz_converter`.

-The tool is a **proof-of-concept**, to determine format conversion information, which could be useful for an actual C++ USD plugin.
+The tool is a **proof-of-concept**, to determine format conversion details, which could be useful for an actual C++ USD plugin.
 It has been developed and tested on both Windows 10 and Mac OS 10.14 Mojave Beta, using USD v18.09 and is built against the USD Python API.

 This tool currently only works on glTF 2.0 files with external textures, based on the core glTF 2.0 specification (no extensions).